A foam roller is a circular device crafted from synthetic foam that provides massage-like benefits for stiff, painful muscles.

 This is a great all-purpose foam roller that won’t break your bank.
-It’s reasonably pliable, easy to clean, lightweight and won’t stick to your skin.
-If you’re just starting out and are of average build this is a good choice.
-If you’re a stout individual you may need something a bit firmer.
+It’s reasonably pliable, easy to clean, lightweight, and won’t stick to your skin.
+If you’re just starting out and are of average build, this is a good choice.

-What we like: This is a generally well-made foam roller that can be used for warming up or working out the kinks after exercising.
-It’s moderately firm and it comes in 3 lengths to suit your specific needs.
-The ‘training manual’ is nothing to write home about but there are lots of videos on the net that can help.
+What we like: This is a generally well-made foam roller for warming up or working out the kinks after exercising.
+It’s moderately firm, and comes in three lengths to suit your specific needs.

 7. TriggerPoint GRID Foam Roller

 What we like: We like how versatile this roller is.
 How easy it is to move about and store.
-It’s also well-made, comes with a basic instruction sheet and is guaranteed for a year from date of purchase.
-It also has an upper weight limit of 500 pounds.
-Among the best you’ll find.
-And it’s available in several lively colors.
+It’s also well-made, comes with a basic instruction sheet, and is guaranteed for a year from date of purchase.
+And it has an upper weight limit of 500 pounds.

 8. OPTP Soft Density Half Roller

 The half roller design isn’t for everyone.
-But if you’re into pilates or yoga you’ll likely find it provides you a solid, comfortable platform to work off of.
-At the same time it can be used to work out muscular kinks and increase flexibility.
-Though you’ll need to have some experience to really get the most out of it.
+But if you’re into pilates or yoga, you’ll likely find it provides you a solid, comfortable platform.
+At the same time, you can use it to work out muscular kinks and increase flexibility.
+But you’ll need to have some experience to get the most out of it.

 Flaws: The downside of a ‘roller’ that doesn’t roll is that it will likely take a little longer to find effective ways to use it.